 1. Login to your SureDone Account

-2. Go to Settings > Selling, then expand the "Sku Options" section
+2. Go to Settings > Products & Inventory, then expand the "SKUs" section as indicated below -

-There will be a list of the variation fields that have already been mapped.
+There will be a list of the Variation Fields that have already been mapped.
+If your variable field doesn't show in this list - then add it using Step 3.

 Note: If you want to map to a field that does not appear on the list, you probably have to generate a custom field.
 If you need help we have a guide on How To: Create Custom Fields